SSH Public Key Authentication

 +----[SHA256]-----+

 Once the keypair is created, you can start using it.
+It can be found in ~/.ssh/.

-Installing a Public Key on a Server
+Installing a Public Key on an SSH Server

 To move your public key to an ssh server, use the ssh-copy-id tool.
 For example, after having configured your connection, type